 Dependent on the outcome you are going to adapt your design and go through these steps again.
 To guide this cycle, it is important to set clear objectives for the use case project.
 What do you want to achieve?
 For example, increase yield, reduce pesticide use or better transparency for consumers?

-Figure 4 Use case project using the lean multi-actor approach, in interaction with multiple disciplines you want to do business with and what kind of agreements do you make about sharing data
+Figure 4 Use case project using the lean multi-actor approach, in interaction with multiple disciplines

 It is important that a use case is supported from three different perspectives, which are: